gvwilson/thirdbit/_posts/2014/2014-05-08-knocking-on-the-futures-door.md

   and <code>pandoc</code> can be installed and used directly to translate Markdown to other formats as well.
   Together,
-  those tools get us most of what we want&mdash;most, but not all.
+  those tools get us most of what we want–most, but not all.
 </p>
 <p>
   For example,